Alicelml/program-roadmap/README.md

 # Program Roadmap of Adelaide University

-A web-based platform helping students locate information about their studies, programs, industry and alumni — and a marketing tool for prospective students.
+A web-based platform helping students locate information about their studies, programs, industry and alumni, and a marketing tool for prospective students.

 Built with **Next.js 14**, **Prisma**, **NextAuth**, and **Tailwind CSS**.
 Designed to match the Adelaide University 2026 brand identity.